-The creation of overnight facilities in support of John’s Campaign is just one example of the work being carried out at Hull and East Yorkshire Hospitals NHS Trust to improve the experience of people with dementia when accessing hospital services.
+The creation of overnight facilities in support of John’s Campaign is just one example of the work being carried out at Hull University Teaching Hospitals NHS Trust to improve the experience of people with dementia when accessing hospital services.
 Other pieces of work, including improved signage, recreational activities, and a special ‘memory café’ recently earned the dementia team a place in the finals of the Hull Daily Mail Health & Care Awards ‘Mental Health & Well-being’ category.

 About John’s campaign: